A short visit to Sikkim & Darjeeling attending festival in Sikkim in Feburary or Dasai in Darjeeling(October)

 This itinerary is departure from standard tour.
 Unlike the rest, the odyssey start from Gangtok, capital city of Sikkim.
 The topography and late inclusion as one of Indian state in 1975 have influenced and assisted in retaining its traditional and cultural values.
 The city of Gangtok encompasses many attractions like handicraft and handloom directorate, institute of Tibetology and filled with many beautiful monasteries.
 After visiting these attractions and sights, the journey stops into queen of hills – Darjeeling.
 You can still see vestige of Raj Era in every bend that you pass through in form of quaint churches, Tea drinking culture and joy ride in Toy Train.
 Not to miss, weather permitting, is the early morning excursion to Tiger Hill to view beautiful sunrise at farthest horizon of snow clad peaks of eastern Himalayas.

-After breakfast at the hotel, visit Enchey monastery, Flower Exhibition, which is found almost through-out the year near Whitehall.
-Other places you may wish to visit is the Directorate of Handicrafts & Handloom, where you can see traditional handicrafts in the making.
-Later visit Institute of Tibetology, a treasure house of rare Lepcha, Tibetan and Sanskrit manuscripts, statues and old thangkas.
-Nearby, also visit the the Dodrul Chorten monastery.
-Later continue your4 drive to Darjeeling.
+After breakfast visit Enchey monastery, flower exhibition near the Whitehall, take a walk along the promenade to view the temples and the palace used by the Chogyals of Sikkim and also pay a visit to the Directorate of Handicrafts & Handloom, where you can see traditional handicrafts in the making.
+Post lunch drive to Darjeeling.
+On the way visit the Institute of Tibetology, a treasure house of rare Lepcha, Tibetan and Sanskrit manuscripts, statues and old thangkas and the nearby Dodrul Chorten monastery.
+After the visit continue to Darjeeling.
 In the evening, stroll around Chowrastha Mall.
-Overnight at the hotel Mayfair Hill Resort.
+Overnight in Darjeeling.

-Early this morning (before dawn), drive to Tiger Hill (14km/half hour drive) to see the magnificent view of sunrise over Mt.
-Kanchenjunga and other peaks of eastern Himalaya (Weather Permitting).
-On your way back to hotel, visit Yiga cheoling monastery at Ghoom, built in the year 1850- the oldest monastery in the town.
-Later visit Himalayan Mountaineering Institute, Padmaja Naidu Himalayan Zoological Park & Snow Leopard Breeding Centre, walk down to Tibetan Self-help center, visit a tea estate, and take a joy-ride on a toy train till Ghoom, which makes en-route stop at Batasia loop.
+After breakfast visit Himalayan Mountaineering Institute, Padmaja Naidu Himalayan Zoological Park, Tibetan Self-help center, visit a tea estate, and take a joy-ride on a toy train till Ghoom, which makes en-route stop at Batasia loop.
 In the evening, stroll around the Mall and visit local markets.
-Overnight at hotel May Fair Hill Resort.

 Day 4: Darjeeling – Departure (B)